iknowjason/BlueCloud/docs/apt.md

 ```
 python3 invoke-art.py
 ```
-The script looks for all hosts.cfg files in the working directory and runs the atomic tests against all Windows 10 hosts.
+The script looks for all hosts.cfg files in the working directory and runs the atomic tests against all host cfg files.
 If you only want to run against one of the hosts, run it with the -h flag.
 For example:
 ```
 python3 invoke-art.py -h hosts-Win10-Liem.cfg
 ```